ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 #.
 Record deaths in the ENN and LNN age groups, and compare the mortality
     rates with the corresponding all-cause mortality rates in GBD.
-Deaths could also be stratified by LBWSG category to validate simulated RRs against the RR input data.
+Deaths could also be stratified by LBWSG category to verify simulated RRs against the RR input data.

 This validation could be run with increasing degrees of complexity: